larashamal/Assessment/README.md

 ## Method

 - I used Webdriver IO to test this scenario.
-Webdriver IO is easier to read and is more concise.
+Webdriver IO allows for better abstractions and writing more declarative tests.

 - I made sure to take extra care when naming variables and spacing the automation script for this same reasoning.
 Creating an easily readable test saves a lot of time and trouble for the team.